 Inspire HR is currently one of the best value for money fitness trackers in Fitbit’s range.

 Versa comes with most of the sensors you’ll find on Ionic, but with its rounded edges, polished look and more compact form factor, it looks much better.
-Quite rightly, the company has released that form is just as important as function.
+Quite rightly, the company has realised that form is just as important as function.

 Garmin Vivosmart 4